Vic Stasiuk

-Victor John Stasiuk (born May 23, 1929) is a Canadian former professional ice hockey left winger and a former NHL head coach.
+Victor John Stasiuk (May 23, 1929 – May 7, 2023) was a Canadian professional ice hockey left winger and coach.
+He played in the National Hockey League from 1949 to 1963 and then served as a coach from 1969 to 1973.

-Biography
+Playing career

 Stasiuk played junior hockey in his native Lethbridge, Alberta before signing with the Chicago Black Hawks.
-He played sparingly in Chicago, and was traded to the Detroit Red Wings in 1951.
-He spent time in the minors with the Indianapolis Capitals and the Edmonton Flyers.
+He played sparingly in Chicago and was traded to the Detroit Red Wings in 1951.
+He spent time in the minors with the Indianapolis Capitals and the Edmonton Flyers where he put up great numbers leading the Flyers in scoring with 37 goals, 43 assists during the regular season, as the Flyers won the 1953 WHL championship.
+He was also selected to the WHL First All-Star Team.
 He was part of three Stanley Cup teams in 1952, 1954, and 1955.
-In 1954, however, although Stasiuk played 42 regular season games for Detroit, because he spent the playoffs in the minors, his name was left off the Stanley Cup after the Wings captured the league crown.
+In 1954, however, although Stasiuk played 42 regular season games for Detroit because he spent the playoffs in the minors, his name was left off the Stanley Cup after the Wings captured the league crown.
+During the team’s cup run in 1955 Stasiuk contributed 8 points in 11 games.

 In 1955, Stasiuk was traded to the Boston Bruins and found chemistry with Johnny Bucyk and Bronco Horvath, a grouping dubbed "The Uke line" because of the Ukrainian ancestry of the three players.
-In 1957-58, this line became the first in NHL history to have all three participants reach the 20 goal mark.
-In 1960, Stasiuk scored a career high 68 points, and he was selected to play in the NHL All-Star Game.
-In 1961, he was traded back to Detroit, playing with this club until 1963, before finishing his career in the minors.
+Stasiuk scored 20 or more goals in four consecutive seasons with Boston from 1957-60.
+During the 1957-58 season, the line became the first in NHL history to have all three participants reach the 20-goal mark.
+In 1960, Stasiuk scored a career-high 68 points, and he was selected to play in the NHL All-Star Game.
+In 1961, he was traded back to Detroit, helping the Red Wings reach the 1961 Stanley Cup finals that spring.
+He played the next season in Detroit and split the 1962-63 season between the Red Wings and the AHL Pittsburgh Hornets, but was back in Detroit for their playoff run, helping the Red Wings reach the 1963 Stanley Cup finals, before finishing his career in the minors.
 He played for the Chicago Black Hawks, Detroit Red Wings, and Boston Bruins, He recorded 183 goals and 254 assists in 745 NHL games.